ward/run/_drafts/20km-door-brussel.md

    and everything.
 It was not.
 I have the feeling you have to be in the first 1000 (just made that number up) before it becomes OK.
 To satisfy my
    curiosity: that required 1:25:10 this year.
 Hey, look what my goal was.
 2. The weather.
-At the end of May, chances are it is going to be warmer than I want to race in.
+At the end of May, chances are it is going to be warmer than what I want to race in.
 I want low 10s, not 20C.

 I still have a while to decide, but for the time being I am looking at other